-Museums located in Pennsylvania with annual operating budgets exceeding \$100,000 (excluding capital and in-kind services) and at least one full-time professional staff person (or approved equivalent).
+- Museums that are in Pennsylvania with annual operating budgets exceeding \$100,000 (excluding capital and in-kind services), have at least one full-time professional staff person and are not supported by other state agency funding programs. - Official County Historical Societies designated as the official historical society for the county.